-I love to travel and love to take photographs but find that travelling with heavy camera and an extra lens or two is difficult in hot and humid countries where I often find myself.
+I am a keen photographer but find that travelling with a heavy camera and an extra lens or two is difficult now.
 I now travel with the best compact I can afford, so if my images sometimes appear to lack that “wow” factor you will know why.
-My big camera takes better photographs I know, but balanced against comfort, comfort has to win.

-So join me in my travels and maybe add your comments if you have experiences that mirror mine.
+So join me on my travels and maybe add your comments if you have experiences that mirror mine.